TL;DR: Is Cluely AI Worth It?

 It can end with broken trust, data breaches, and very real career consequences.

-So while tools like this might promise better responses, more confidence, and a few extra wins, the real question is for our Cluely review not “does it work?”, it is “what does it cost you?”
+So while tools like this might promise better responses, more confidence, and a few extra wins, the real question for our Cluely review is not “does it work?”, it’s “what does it cost you?

-Cluely describes itself as offering “invisible” coaching by monitoring your screen and audio, then feeding you what to say via a hidden overlay.
-It is pitched as a futuristic cheat code.
+After the rebrand, Cluely positions itself as an immediate and “invisible” coach that works by monitoring your screen and audio, then feeding you what to say via a hidden overlay.
+It was originally pitched as a futuristic cheat code, but they’ve dialled down that messaging after public backlash.
+The product remains the same though.

 And while some salespeople might still dream of being the next Wolf of Wall Street, this feels more like sitcom-level cringe with potentially Black Mirror consequences.